sciforro/challenge/README.md

 Given a target object (left panel) - in this case representing an in-vitro human tissue - with a defined geometry, we seek to develop a 2D tesselation (middle panel) which can wrap the target object with as little gaps as possible (right panel).
 This process represents inverse design of microfabricated devices which are typically created on flat 2D wafers and then assembled with tissues.
 The wrapping can occur spontaneously via internal strains, gravity, or external forces - any approach is acceptable.
 Open source solutions will be preferred.
 Please submit a summary figure of the computationally designed 2D-motif to csaba.forro@czbiohub.org

+The .stl file of the target object is the target.stl in this repository.

 <p align="center">
   <img src="https://github.com/sciforro/challenge/blob/main/Tobj1.png" width="300" title="Target">
   <img src="https://github.com/sciforro/challenge/blob/main/Tobj2.png" width="300" title="2D object">